PYNQ is an open-source project from AMD®that makes it easier to use Adaptive Computing platforms.

 PYNQ is intended to be used by a wide range of designers and developers including:

 Software developers who want to take advantage of the capabilities of Adaptive Computing platforms without having to use ASIC-style design tools to design hardware.

-System architects who want an easy software interface and framework for rapid prototyping and development of their Zynq design.
+System architects who want an easy software interface and framework for rapid prototyping and development of their Zynq, Alveo and AWS-F1 design.

 Hardware designers who want their designs to be used by the widest possible audience.

 Jupyter Notebookis a browser based interactive computing environment.
 Jupyter notebook documents can be created that include live code, interactive widgets, plots, explanatory text, equations, images and video.

-A PYNQ enabled Zynq board can be easily programmed in Jupyter Notebook using Python.
+A PYNQ enabled board can be easily programmed in Jupyter Notebook using Python.

 Using Python, developers can use hardware libraries and overlays on the programmable logic.
-Hardware libraries, or overlays, can speed up software running on a Zynq board, and customize the hardware platform and interfaces.
+Hardware libraries, or overlays, can speed up software running on a Zynq or Alveo board, and customize the hardware platform and interfaces.